-Before we discuss how to beat ransomware, we must define this form of attack.
+Before we discuss how to beat ransomware, we must define this attack.
 A ransomware attack takes place when the criminal uploads malware onto the targeted device or network, and the malware works on encrypting all data.
 When the data encryption is complete, the hacker gives the victim an ultimatum: either the victim pays a certain amount of money in exchange for the data’s encryption key, or the hacker deletes the encryption key and the data is lost forever.

 The worst part about ransomware, compared to other cyberattack forms, is that paying the ransom doesn’t guarantee that the hacker will provide you with the encryption key or that the malware will be entirely removed from the infected device.
 This mainly leaves businesses at high risk of future attacks and extortion.